Skip to main content

 classifyError(code, message)

 Joins code and message into one haystack (`${code ?? ''} ${message ?? ''}`, trimmed).
 An empty haystack returns Unknown.
-Otherwise the rules are tried in order, first match wins (the order is RateLimitedUserAbortedTimeoutUnexpectedEnvInvalidArgsProviderError), so the more specific / overloaded signals (rate-limit, abort) are checked before the broader provider / env buckets.
+Otherwise the rules are tried in order, first match wins (the order is RateLimitedUserAbortedTimeoutUnexpectedEnvContextOverflowInvalidArgsProviderError), so the more specific / overloaded signals (rate-limit, abort) are checked before the broader provider / env buckets.
+ContextOverflow sits deliberately before InvalidArgs: an oversized-input 400 is a context overflow, not a generic bad request.
 No match returns Unknown.

 isHarnessBug(cls)

 Returns true only for Unknown.
-By the Cursor doctrine an unknown class is, by definition, a defect in the harness itself, so it alerts immediately rather than being absorbed as expected noise.
+An unknown class is, by definition, a defect in the harness itself, so it alerts immediately rather than being absorbed as expected noise.

 Per-runtime baselines

 BASELINE_EXPECTED_CLASSES maps a runtime id to the classes whose mere occurrence is not an alert (only a spike in their rate would be).
-The baseline for openclaw, claude-code, codex, and hermes is identical, the six non-Unknown classes (InvalidArgs, Timeout, ProviderError, RateLimited, UserAborted, UnexpectedEnv).
-Any runtime not in the map (including clawboo-native) falls back to GENERIC_BASELINE, which is the same six classes.
-Unknown is never in a baseline; it always alerts.
+The baseline for openclaw, claude-code, codex, and hermes is identical, six classes (InvalidArgs, Timeout, ProviderError, RateLimited, UserAborted, UnexpectedEnv).
+Any runtime not in the map (including clawboo-native) falls back to GENERIC_BASELINE, which is those six plus ContextOverflow (seven).
+Unknown is never in any baseline; it always alerts.

 true when cls is unexpected for the runtime: always true for Unknown, otherwise true when cls is not in that runtime’s baseline.